tcfw/vpc/README.md

 ## L2
 The L2 agent provides a GRPC API to create bridges, VxLAN VTEPs and manage VLAN tagging on the bridges.

+### Transports
+Can set up to use a linux VxLAN device, or use a TAP device with VxLAN encapsulation.
+The TAP device allows easier handling of ARP/ICMPv6 soliciations in the future.

 ## L3
-The L3 agent provides the functionality to create the virtual router namespaces and provide simple DHCP capabilities.
+The L3 agent provides the functionality to create the virtual router namespaces and provide simple DHCP/NAT & routing capabilities.

 # Similar architectures
 [Openstacks Neutron](https://wiki.openstack.org/wiki/Neutron) in Linux bridge mode.